jana388/Learning-journal/README.md

 ## 2024-11-18

 Today I will continue working on my tutorial for player-movement.

+## 2024-11-19

+Today I have learned how to upload my Unity project to a GitHub repository.